What we do

 Andrea Brandão BA, MA

-Andrea Brandão is Head of Center at Crossfields learning, lecturer on the Philosophy and Practice of Integrative Education post-graduate program, and member of Quality team at Crossfields Institute.
+Andrea Brandão is Head of Centre at Crossfields Learning and Programme Lead on the Philosophy and Practice of Integrative Education post-graduate program.
 She joined Crossfields in 2019.
 Andrea has over 20 years of teaching experience, in primary, secondary and adult education, mainly in Finland.

 Andrea’s areas of expertise are EFL, assessment, holistic and integrative education.